RobinSetsuna/Code-Warehouse/Warehousing-Management-Sys/README.md

 数据管理子系统为B/S结构。

 # Warehousing-Management-System
 I finished the project with my classmates in my junior year.
 It is developed by Django, which implemented the B/S structure.
-During the process of developing, it abided by the foundamental principles and methods in the development of database system, which includes requirements analysis, conceptual schema design, logical schema design, physical schema design, and coding and debugging, etc.
+During the process of developing, it abided by the fundamental principles and methods in the development of database system, which includes requirements analysis, conceptual schema design, logical schema design, physical schema design, and coding and debugging, etc.

 ##### Environment and Tools
 OS：Microsoft Windows <br/>